mik9016/PassphraseFillerChrome/ReadMe.md

   ⚠️ **Data is not encrypted.**
 - **Persistent Data**: Your data persists even after closing the browser.
 - **Manage Cards**: Add and remove cards containing user information.
+- **Autofill**: Add `matrix_id` of the user in `user` field and passphrase will be auto-filled without a need for clicking on `Fill` button.
+- **Autocopy**: On reseting passphrase new passphrase will automatically overwrite old value within extension.

 ## Installation

-1. Download the extension from the Firefox Add-ons website.
+1. Download the extension from the [Passphrase Filler Official website]() .
-2. Open Firefox and navigate to `about:addons`.
-3. Click on the gear icon and select `Install Add-on From File...`.
-4. Choose the downloaded file and click `Open`.
-5. The extension will be installed and ready to use.
+2. Add extension to your chromium browser.

 ## Usage